blay/blay.se/edgeryders.markdown

 ### Should youth policy even exist?

-When formulating new perspectives on youth policy, one has to also grapple with the whole concept of ”youth” and how that category is changing.
-The category of youth is a historical construce that cheanges meaning in different eras.
+When formulating new perspectives on youth policy, one has to also grapple with the whole concept of ’’youth’’ and how that category is changing.
+The category of youth is a historical construct that changes meaning in different eras.
 As Herrera points out in her examination of youth policy: